 Packing lists are totally personal, but we have included some suggestions below.
 We recommend that you pack clothes that can be worn in layers: clothes of various weights in solid colors that can be mixed and matched.
 Also keep in mind that darker colors are easier to keep clean.
-Research the average temperatures in your host country to guide your packing choices.
+Research cultural expectations and average temperatures in your host country to guide your packing choices.

-Also be sure to bring your passport, a copy of your GeoBlue insurance card, and a list of all of your local and emergency contact numbers and addresses.
+Bring your passport (and copies of your passport), a copy of your GeoBlue insurance card, and a list of all of your local and emergency contact numbers and addresses.
 During the program, keep the originals and one copy safe in your suitcase and keep the other copy on you at all times.

 - Less is more.
 Although the natural tendency is to overpack, you can't—and shouldn’t—bring everything with you.
 You will also want to leave some room in your luggage for souvenirs, gifts, and other things that you will acquire.

 - Check the baggage policies and fees for your outbound and return flights on the website of the airline that you will be flying in order to avoid being charged for exceeding limits imposed by the airline.

 - In most program locations, you will be able to find just about anything you may need, but certain items like medication and toiletries should be purchased in the U.S. and taken with you.

 - If you take prescription medications, bring a supply to last you throughout the program.
 Be sure to also pack the prescription note and/or original packaging for the medication.

 - All carry-on liquids must fit in a quart size clear plastic bag and be 3 ounces or less.
 You can put larger items in your checked suitcase.